How to Unclog Kitchen Sink Quickly & Easily

 Now that you've put in the effort to get your kitchen sink draining freely again, the last thing you want is a repeat performance next month.
 The good news is that preventing blockages is far easier than clearing them.
 A few simple, consistent habits can make a world of difference, keeping your pipes clear and saving you a lot of future hassle.

-The most crucial change you can make is to stop treating your sink like a rubbish bin, especially when it comes to fats, oils, and grease (or FOG for short).
-What’s liquid in a hot pan quickly solidifies into a pipe-clogging wax once it hits the cold drains.
+The most crucial change you can make is to stop treating your sink like a rubbish bin, especially when it comes to fats, oils, and grease.

 Adopt a Proactive Mindset